 - Shin et al., 2014.
 RLIM is dispensable for X-chromosome inactivation in the mouse embryonic epiblast.
 Nature 511, 86-9

-The Baehrecke Laboratory studies how steroid hormones, which typically act by directly modulating gene expression through their nuclear receptors, control distinct types of cell responses within animal cells and tissues.
+Our laboratory studies how steroid hormones control distinct types of cell responses within animal cells and tissues.
 Researchers in the laboratory combine genetics, genome profiling technologies and proteomics to screen for genes and pathways that control cell survival and cell death.
 These data are used to develop a comprehensive understanding of the genetic regulatory network that controls cell survival and cell death.

 Cell proliferation is controlled by a tightly-regulated transcriptional program, which ensures that cells only proceed through the cell division cycle when they receive the appropriate signals.
 This program is established by a network of conserved transcription factors, many of which are mutated or misregulated in cancer cells.
 The Benanti Lab uses yeast as a model system to study the connections between cell cycle-regulatory transcription factors, and to determine how phosphorylation and ubiquitination coordinate their activities.
 These studies are complemented by work in human cells aimed at understanding the regulation of oncogenic transcription factors that are core components of the cell cycle network.